Anzia centrifuga: Description

 The lichen thallus forms pale grey rosettes up to 30 cm in diameter, although older parts of the thallus, like near the centre, tend to become darker.
 The lobes comprising the thallus are 1–2 mm wide and dichotomously branched.
 The lobes tend to become broader and rounded at the tips, which may also be pruinose from crystals of calcium oxalate.
 The thallus underside has a spongy layer (spongiostratum) that is hardly visible from the top.
 It is often grazed by snails or arthropods.
 Scattered black rhizines can develop from the chondroid axis of the medulla.
 Apothecia are quite common in this species.
 They are cup-shaped on a small stalk (pedicel), and measuring up to 10 mm in diameter, with a red-brown to black disc that is shiny in young individuals.
 Asci contain numerous crescent-shaped ascospores with dimensions of 9–15 by 2–4 μm.

 Secondary chemicals present in Anzia centrifuga include atranorin, divaricatic acid, and terpenoids.

 Habitat and distribution

 Anzia centrifuga grows on dry, sun-exposed rock – the only member of the genus with this habitat preference.
 It is known only from a few localities on Pico do Castelo.
 Associated lichens include Ramalina species and Heterodermia leucomelos.
-Because of its estimated small population, restricted distribution, and potential threats such as accidental extinction from tourism, fire, trampling, and grazing, in 2014 it was assessed as a vulnerable species on the IUCN Red List of Threatened Species.
+Because of its small population (100-150 individuals), restricted distribution, and potential threats such as accidental extinction from tourism, fire, trampling, and grazing, in 2021 it was assessed as an endangered species on the IUCN Red List of Threatened Species.
 A 2017 study estimated its population to be 50–100 individuals, with a suitable potential habitat of less than one square kilometre.